 If the cost is to much for you, we totally get it.
 You may consider asking your employer for investing in you.
-After all, the cost of ACLab is much less than a standard agile coaching training with much more time to practice and 1:1 mentoring.
+After all, the cost of ACLab is much less than a standard agile coaching training with much more time to practice.

 There is also payment plan available.
 Reach out to us and we can make it work for you.

-Yes, we are able to split your payment into 2 or 4 separate payments.
+Yes, we are able to split your payment into 2, 4 or even 6 separate payments.
 This can be agreed before the program starts.